Screw thread: History of standardization

 The first historically important intra-company standardization of screw threads began with Henry Maudslay around 1800, when the modern screw-cutting lathe made interchangeable V-thread machine screws a practical commodity.
 During the next 40 years, standardization continued to occur on the intra- and inter-company levels.
-No doubt many mechanics of the era participated in this zeitgeist; Joseph Clement was one of those whom history has noted.

 In 1841, Joseph Whitworth created a design that, through its adoption by many British railway companies, became a standard for the United Kingdom and British Empire called British Standard Whitworth.
 During the 1840s through 1860s, this standard was often used in the United States as well, in addition to myriad intra- and inter-company standards.
 In April 1864, William Sellers presented a paper to the Franklin Institute in Philadelphia, proposing a new standard to replace the US' poorly standardized screw thread practice.
 Sellers simplified the Whitworth design by adopting a thread profile of 60° and a flattened tip (in contrast to Whitworth's 55° angle and rounded tip).
 The 60° angle was already in common use in America, but Sellers's system promised to make it and all other details of thread form consistent.

 The Sellers thread, easier to produce, became an important standard in the U.S. during the late 1860s and early 1870s, when it was chosen as a standard for work done under U.S. government contracts, and it was also adopted as a standard by highly influential railroad industry corporations such as the Baldwin Locomotive Works and the Pennsylvania Railroad.
 Other firms adopted it, and it soon became a national standard for the U.S., later becoming generally known as the United States Standard thread (USS thread).
 Over the next 30 years the standard was further defined and extended and evolved into a set of standards including National Coarse (NC), National Fine (NF), and National Pipe Taper (NPT).

 Meanwhile, in Britain, the British Association screw threads were also developed and refined for small instrumentation and electrical equipment.
 These were based on the metric Thury thread, but like Whitworth etc. were defined using Imperial units.